rpalcolea/dependency-management-at-scale-jconf-centroamerica-2020/README.md

 This project contains lint violations.
 A complete listing of the violations follows.
 Because none were serious, the build's overall status was unaffected.

-warning   unused-dependency                  this dependency should be removed since its artifact is empty (no auto-fix available) build.gradle:26 implementation 'netflix:foo-client:latest.release'
+This project contains lint violations.
+A complete listing of the violations follows.

-warning   unused-dependency                  this dependency should be removed since its artifact is empty (no auto-fix available) build.gradle:27 implementation 'netflix:bar-client:latest.release'
+Because none were serious, the build's overall status was unaffected.

-✖ 2 problems (0 errors, 2 warnings)
+warning   unused-dependency                  this dependency is unused and can be removed build.gradle:23 implementation 'com.google.guava:guava:19.0'

 ```

 This particular rule does not have an auto fix, so we expect users to react based on the project context